Safiya-168/task1/README.md

-# GUI of scara Robot
+# GUI of Scara Robot